codermoderSD/codermoderSD/README.md

 ### Heyy!👋🏻 I'm Shubham.

-I am an undergraduate in Electronics Engineering at the Vidyalankar Institute of Technology, Mumbai.
-I like to keep experimenting with front-end technologies.
-I've made some full-stack apps using React and Firebase.
-I am currently learning about Backend technologies like Node.js and Golang and finding ways to optimise the front-end.
-IoT and Augmented Reality amaze me a lot.
-So in my free time, I like to read articles about the latest IoT trends and new AR experiments people are working upon.
+I am an Electronics Graduate from Vidyalankar Institute of Technology, Mumbai.
+Experimenting with different technologies is one of my favorite things to do.
+With the help of React and Firebase, I have created a couple of full-stack web apps.
+My goal is to gain a better understanding of backend technologies such as Node.js and Golang, as well as front-end code optimization.
+Front-end frameworks like Next.js are my preferred choices at the moment.
+There are so many things I'm fascinated by when it comes to IoT and Augmented Reality.
+I enjoy reading articles about the latest IoT trends and AR experiments during my spare time.

 Some of my favorite things are: